B-Rich/html5-wiki/_posts/2016-02-26-cordova-stuff.markdown

 #### Add a local plugin to your project (with generator-m-ionic)

-`gulp --cordova 'plugin add com.company.plugin --searchpath ./cordova/ --save'`
+`gulp --cordova 'plugin add ./cordova/com.mwaysolutions.cordova.scannerplugin --save'`